Not all traders make money trading; this is due to common trading mistakes you can easily avoid.

 Are there option traders who made millions?

-Yes, I'm confident that they are, but they also likely had a large account.
+Yes, I'm confident that they are, but they also likely trade with a large account.
 You're better off trying to hit singles and target a return of about 3% a month.

 What is the best options trading course?